 “Let me tell you ’bout the birds and the bees, and the flowers and the trees,” went the catchy tune, which was later covered by Dean Martin and others.

 “No doubt you’re already singing the chorus,” wrote the Vancouver Province in 2002 when it featured ‘the Birds and the Bees’ on a top-10 list of one-hit wonders.
-None of Akens’ later singles enjoyed the success of “The Birds and the Bees,” but he went on to tour with the Monkees in the 1970s and performed into his 70s.
+None of Akens’ later singles enjoyed the success of “The Birds and the Bees,” but he toured most of his life and performed into his 70s.